List of members of the Hellenic Parliament, June 2023: New Left

 The parliamentary group was created on 4 December 2023 entirely from the members of Syriza who had resigned and/or left the party; therefore, the party has not been voted by the electorate.
 As a party it was founded on 1 May 2024.

+On 2 June 2026, seven New Left MPs departed from the parliamentary group.
+This was the result of an internal crisis within the party, where they believed it was unable to achieve its political goals.
+The parliamentary group was dissolved because now it consisted of only four members and did not meet the threshold of ten MPs required to form a parliamentary group.